Excavations and Estuaries

 Vestiges at the 20:21 Gallery in Scunthorpe

-Vestiges is a project conceived by Annabel McCourt and myself designed to bring multi media art installations to churches.
+Vestiges is a project conceived by Annabel McCourt and myself and grows out of the excellent Heavy and Light installation by Linda Ingham which was commissioned by the NE Lincolnshire Arts Forum.
+Vestiges is designed to bring multi media art installations to churches.
 Thanks to an Arts Council grant, we did a short tour of Northern English churches in 2013 – 2014 which was seen by just over 3,000 people.
 The installation comprised artwork and film by Annabel, music by me, art by Linda Ingham and music by David Lancaster.
 This is a film of the installation at the 20:21 Gallery in Scunthorpe immediately before we opened the doors to the public.
 The electronic music is by me and the choral music is by David Lancaster.
 Having each created our music to ‘leave room’ for the rest of the installation, we were nevertheless pleasantly surprised to hear how well our musics worked together in random combinations, as in this film.
 A CD with all the Vestiges music is available from the shop.

 Vestiges Launch Night

 The launch night for the Vestiges project took place in St Mary’s Church in Barton-upon-Humber as part of the 2013 Barton Arts Week.
 Here is a short film from the launch night

 Delphine is an impressive and ambitious art-house short film by Annabel McCourt.
 Lasting nearly 20 minutes, it tells the story of an eccentric marine biologist – Delphine – who lives near the sea and with whom the sea falls in love!
 Flash backs towards the end of the film show us glimpses of a younger Delphine and, as the film brings the different threads together, it packs a powerful emotional punch.
 I am delighted that a generous amount of my music has been included in the soundtrack of this excellent and original short film.